 Ceremonial or Web Belts.
-All services except the Air Force require belts for team members.
+All services except the Air Force and Space Force require belts for team members.

 Flagstaff (vs. “Flagpole”).
-I differentiate between the two.
-A flagstaff is what color guards carry and are used for indoor display and a flagpole is a permanent structure outside with a single or double halyard.
-All color guard flagstaffs must be the same height and use the same finial.
+This has to do with pole arms from ancient armies.
+A staff measures up to 10′ in length.
+A pole is anything longer.
+A flagstaff is what color guards carry and used for indoor display.
+A flagpole is a permanent structure outside with a single or double halyard.
+All color guard flagstaffs must be the same length and use the same finial.

 Note: The American flag should not be higher than the other flag(s) in the formation.
-The only exception to this is when the color bearers are so different in height that the colors harness cups/sockets are as close as possible in height, but the American flag is never lower.
+The only exception to this is when the color bearers are so different in height (and/or waist level) that the colors harness sockets* are at different levels but as close as possible to the same level.
+The American flag is never lower.

 Staff height goes according to the size of the flag:

 Flag Fringe.
-The Army and Air Force have gold-colored fringe on all flags carried by a color guard, all of the time.
-These flags are called indoor-outdoor flags, have a pole hem, and do not have grommets.
-The Marine Corps, Navy, and Coast Guard have gold-colored fringe on all flags except for the American flag at all times.
-AR 840-10, MCO P5060.2, and AFI 34-1201.
+The Army, Air Force, and Space Force require gold-colored fringe on all flags carried by a color guard and for static display all the time.
+These flags are called indoor-outdoor flags, have a staff sleeve (pole hem), and do not have grommets.
+The Marine Corps, Navy, and Coast Guard have gold-colored fringe on all flags except for the national at all times.
 Please read this: To Fringe or Not to Fringe, That is the Question.

-- Army & USAF: Fringe on all colors carried by a color guard.
+- Army, USAF, & USSF: Fringe on all colors displayed and carried by a color guard.
 Fringe makes the flag a “ceremonial color”.

-- USMC, USN, & USCG: Fringe on all flags carried by a color team except the National Ensign.
+- USMC, USN, & USCG: Fringe on all flags displayed and carried by a color team except the National Ensign.